Author: James Cheef Wright

 The Dual Meaning of Anōthen — Again or From Above?

 In John 3:3, the phrase “born again” is translated from the Greek gennēthē anōthen.
+Gennēthē comes from the root verb gennáō, which means ” to beget” or “to give birth to.”
 The word anōthen carries a dual meaning.
 One meaning is again, and it can also mean from above.
 It is not entirely clear why Nicodemus interpreted Jesus’ words to mean “born again,” especially when Jesus immediately connected the phrase to “see the kingdom of God.”
 It is also noteworthy that John makes no attempt to clarify the meaning for his readers.
 The most reasonable explanation is that John assumed his audience would understand that Jesus meant born from above.

 John uses the term anōthen in other passages, and he always uses it to mean “from above“.
 In John 19:23 when describing Jesus’ coat, he writes that is was woven “from the top throughout.”
 And in John 3:31 he declares, “He who comes from above, is above all.”
 John consistently uses anōthen to mean “from above,” not “again.”